 This could be more of a Development article than a “Marketing Matter,” but since Marketing is the process that eventually leads to Development, it fits.

-When I returned to development 14 years ago after being out of the field for about 13 years, I realized a couple of things: marketing and education are very similar, and sales and development are very similar.
+When I returned to development 19 years ago after being out of the field for about 13 years and in commercial sales for 6 years, I realized a couple of things: marketing and education are very similar, and sales and development are very similar.
 That relationship gave me a better understanding of why for-profit businesses have “Sales and Marketing” Directors, and non- and not-for profit businesses have “Marketing and Development” Directors.
 In business, “Sales” can be considered to be more important than “Marketing,” since marketing costs money, while sales generates money for the business.
 For us non-profit educators, “Marketing” knowledge is a priori to Development.

 Think about it…if we know we’re in need of a product, especially in our day and age, we pretty much know where we can go and get it, and if we don’t, we can always search for it on the Web.
 But if we simply ask people to donate to our school, no matter how wonderful we know it is, “No” is the most common response we receive.